Analysis | A shot across the bow on Trump’s baseless voter fraud claims

 During the 2000 Florida recount, Ginsberg offered similar allegations, saying: “Chads were seen on the floor during the process.
 This produces further evidence that mishandling of the ballots, not voter intent, potentially was yielding new votes.”

-Ginsberg also advised the infamous swift boat effort to tar John F. Kerry in 2004, eventually resigning from the George W. Bush reelection campaign over it.
+Ginsberg also advised the infamous Swift boat effort to tar John F. Kerry in 2004, eventually resigning from the George W. Bush reelection campaign over it.
 In another Washington post op-ed almost exactly 16 years ago, Ginsberg eviscerated the media for an alleged double standard, accusing Kerry advisers of their own nefarious work.

 Ginsberg’s new plea to his party comes as it has almost completely avoided pushing back on Trump’s false and hyperbolic claims about the dangers of mail-in voting.
 To the extent Republicans have pushed back, it has been a transactional argument: the idea that Trump saying these things might discourage Republicans from voting by mail and could damage their election hopes.
 (And there’s plenty of evidence for that.)